revbayes/revbayes.github.io/tutorials/tefbd/index.md

 Go to the `age_extant` parameter in the **Estimates** window.

-**&rarr;** What is the mean and 95% highest posterior density of the age of the MRCA for all living bears?
+&#8680; What is the mean and 95% highest posterior density of the age of the MRCA for all living bears?

 Since you have evaluated several of the parameters by viewing the trace files and the ESS values, you may be aware that the MCMC analysis you